 Since then, internatovskaya discipline loosened even more, which again manifested itself in Libya.
 Although the operation took place under the command of NATO (which, by the way, we agreed on for a week), 14 from the 28 countries of the alliance did not take part in it at all.
 In fairness, it must be said that half of this half (Iceland, Luxembourg, Lithuania, Latvia, Estonia, Albania, Slovenia) could not take part in the war for good reason, since they have neither combat aircraft nor warships of the maritime zone.

-But Germany, Greece, Portugal, the Czech Republic, Slovakia, Hungary and Croatia could contribute to the common effort, but did not consider it necessary to do so.
-Four more countries (Turkey, Poland, Bulgaria and Romania) sent one or two ships to carry out a naval blockade of Libya (this operation was obviously absolutely safe for NATO ships).
-The United States won only a week, which, however, cost them at least half a billion dollars (200 Tomahawks, crashed F-15, a sortie from the United States of three B-2, and limited tactical aviation).
+But Germany, Greece, Portugal, the Czech Republic, Slovakia, Hungary and Croatia could contribute to the common efforts, but did not consider it necessary to do so.
+Four more countries (Turkey, Poland, Bulgaria and Romania) sent one or two ships for the implementation of the naval blockade of Libya (this operation was obviously absolutely safe for NATO ships).
+The USA won just a week, which, however, cost them at least half a billion dollars (200 Tomahawks, a crashed F-15E, a combat flight from the United States of three B-2s and limited tactical actions aviation).

 Norway, Denmark, Canada, Holland, Belgium, Spain, Italy, as well as the three above-mentioned non-NATO countries each sent to the war on 4 – 8 aircraft.
 In this case, the Swedes, the Dutch, the Spaniards, the Italians and the Arabs did not strike at ground targets, but only carried out air patrols, no less safe than a naval blockade, and just as completely useless from a military point of view.
 The Danish fourth F-16 had exhausted the entire supply of bombs of the country's air force by the beginning of the summer.
 Norway, which sent six F-16 aircraft to the war, brought them out of Italy to their homeland by August 1, since even such participation in the war turned out to be impossible for it.
 Belgium allocated six aircraft F-16 from 68, which were part of the country's Air Force, for the Libyan operation, but in July sold nine (from among the same 68) F-16 to Jordan - for the war of aircraft there were 1,5 times less than for sales.